apuhegde/TransBorderFreight-pySpark-BigQuery-Looker/README.md

     ```

 6. Open `localhost:8080` in a browser and type username:password as admin:admin .
 You can now trigger your DAG and check the progress as well as the logs.

+7. After you're done running the entire project, destroy your cloud resources by running `terraform destroy` inside the Terraform directory (you will need to add the `force_destroy = true` option within your resource blocks in your `main.tf` file if you want Terraform to forcefully destroy the said resources even if you have data stored in the resources.
+I have switched this off on purpose.)